Ezbob/Diego-Compiler/README.md

 DanskDiego supports `arrays`, and `records`.
 To define an array, prefix the type with `array of`, e.g.

 ```
-var a: array of int, b: array of bool, c: array of array of char;
+var a: array of int, b: array of bool, c: array of array of bool;
 ```

 Where `c` is a two-dimensional array.